On This Page

 The following instructions are a guide for completing the application for the MS program at Thayer School of Engineering at Dartmouth (Dartmouth Engineering).
 Please read them carefully.
 Only complete applications will be considered for admission.

 Applicants must complete an application for admission online.
 It is not necessary to send us a hard copy.
-Online applications open August 1 of each year.
+Applications for 2026 will open in early September.
+Join our mailing list to learn more about our programs and get notified when applications open.

 Your test scores and mailing address can be updated at any time through your application status page.
 After submission, other components (resume, statement of purpose, essays, etc.) cannot be updated.
 Please be sure you have entered the most accurate information at the time of submission.
 Due to the volume of applications received, we cannot update these materials after submission.

-After submission, you will receive an email acknowledgement through the application system.
+After submission, you will receive an email acknowledgment through the application system.

 To see the status of your application, visit your online application status page.
 Please note that it may take a few days for application materials to be processed.